snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/exception-tracking/index.md

 import TabItem from '@theme/TabItem';
 ```

-It captures any unhandled exceptions within the application.
+Exception tracking captures any unhandled exceptions within the application.

 The exception tracking is enabled by default.
 It can be set in `TrackerConfiguration` like in the example below: